-- Promotion of technologies that enable increased crop yields without harmful impacts related to water, nutrient, and pesticide use.
-Agricultural expansion will continue to be one of the major drivers of biodiversity loss well into the twentyfirst century.
-Development, assessment, and diffusion of technologies that could increase the production of food per unit area sustainably without harmful tradeoffs related to excessive consumption of water or use of nutrients or pesticides would significantly lessen pressure on other ecosystem services. - Restoration of ecosystem services.
+- 23 Promising interventions include: - Promotion of technologies that enable increased crop yields without harmful impacts related to water, nutrient, and pesticide use.
+Agricultural expansion will continue to be one of the major drivers of biodiversity loss well into the twenty-first century.
+Development, assessment, and diffusion of technologies that could increase the production of food per unit area sustainably without harmful trade-offs related to excessive consumption of water or use of nutrients or pesticides would significantly lessen pressure on other ecosystem services. - Restoration of ecosystem services.
 Ecosystem restoration activities are now common in many countries.
-Ecosystems with some features of the ones that were present before conversion can often be established and can provide some of the original ecosystem services.
+Ecosystems similar to the ones that were present before conversion can often be established and can provide some of the original ecosystem services.
 However, the cost of restoration is generally extremely high compared with the cost of preventing the degradation of the ecosystem.
-Not all services can be restored, and heavily degraded services may require considerable time for restoration. - Promotion of technologies to increase energy efficiency and reduce greenhouse gas emissions.
-Significant reductions in net greenhouse gas emissions are technically feasible due to an extensive array of technologies in the energy supply, energy demand, and waste management sectors.
-Reducing projected emissions will require a portfolio of energy production technologies ranging from fuel switching (coal/oil to gas) and increased power plant efficiency to increased use of renewable energy technologies, complemented by more efficient use of energy in the transportation, buildings, and industry sectors.
-It will also involve the development and implementation of supporting institutions and policies to overcome barriers to the diffusion of these technologies into the marketplace, increased public and private-sector funding for research and development, and effective technology transfer.

-Knowledge Responses
+36 Knowledge and Cognitive Responses